vubiostat/ODSMethods/README.md

   * Add format / summary to acml, coefficients, confidence intervals, p-values.
   * Add plot to acml
   * Add user interface tests to acml
-  * Add data frame size check to acml when given output of ods (can a hash sig be done on a data.frame?)
   * Add sample method to odsdesign
   NOTE: In general use lm() and lmer() object output and functions as guide.
 * [Refine] acml.
   * Replace with ACML.LME (not the validated test version!)
   * Add the analytical Hessian (Lucy)
-  * Get rid of `nlm`.
-This is not a recommended optimizer.
   * Optimize for speed.
 * [Document]
   * Add reference data sets preferably from papers.